robinloeffel/eslint-config-sweet/readme.md

 ## `sweet/web` and transpilers

 So you're using [Babel](https://github.com/babel/babel), [Bublé](https://github.com/bublejs/buble) or whatnot to perform transpilations on your source code?
 Awesome sauce!
 Since `sweet/web` is configured to notify you about language features that aren't supported on your environments yet, you can tell it to chill out.
 Do this by adding all the features you've polyfilled to your local ESLint config, [like so](https://github.com/amilajack/eslint-plugin-compat#adding-polyfills).
+You may even disable this feature completely by adding `'compat/compat': 'off'` to your local rules.

 ## Plugins in use